Subantarctic fur seal: Life cycle

-After being born, pups spend around 11 months feeding on their mother's milk, which contains around 39% fat.
-The length of their lactation period is typical of otariid seals, and contrasts with the far shorter 4 month lactation period of the Antarctic fur seal.
+After being born, pups spend around 11 months feeding on their mother's milk, which is about 39% fat.
+The length of their lactation is typical of otariid seals, and contrasts with the far shorter 4 month lactation of the Antarctic fur seal.
 They stay at the rookery during this period.
 Weaning occurs shortly before the next offspring is born.
 They molt their black coat at around 3 months of age.
 As adults, they continue to molt their coat annually between March and May.

 Diet and foraging

 Subantarctic fur seals hunt in shallow waters at night, when myctophid fish come close to the surface.
 They also feed on squid.
 Other prey can include crustaceans, and occasionally rockhopper penguins and other seabirds.

-A study conducted on subantarctic fur seals at Marion Island from 1996 to 2000 concluded that Myctophid fish constituted the largest part of the seals' diet, with fish from the families Channichthyidae, Paralepididae, Nototheniidae, Microstomatidae and Notosudidae being eaten in smaller numbers.
-The size of prey fish ranged from small Myctophids with an average length of 25 mm, to large Patagonian toothfish with an average length of 70 cm.
+A study conducted on subantarctic fur seals at Marion Island from 1996 to 2000 concluded that myctophid fish constituted the largest part of the seals' diet, with fish from the families Channichthyidae, Paralepididae, Nototheniidae, Microstomatidae and Notosudidae being eaten in smaller numbers.
+The size of prey fish ranged from small myctophids with an average length of 25 mm, to large Patagonian toothfish with an average length of 70 cm.